Our experts are pioneering a multidisciplinary, critical approach to criminology, criminal law and criminal justice.

 In addition, institute members publish and present their research outputs in high-quality international journals, research monographs, texts and conference proceedings and contribute to media analysis of current crimino-legal matters.

-CrimNet is a weekly electronic criminal justice e-newsletter, sponsored by the Sydney Institute of Criminology.
+CrimNet is a fortnightly electronic criminal justice e-newsletter, sponsored by the Sydney Institute of Criminology.
 It provides regular communication between criminal justice professionals, academics and students in Australia and overseas.

-If you would like us to advertise a publication, event or job opportunity please send us an email.
+If you would like to advertise a publication, event or job opportunity in CrimNet, please email us at email@example.com.

 A primary objective of the institute is to lead, stimulate and contribute to public debate and education.
 It continues its proud tradition of hosting seminars and events involving an array of world renowned and local experts.
 Sponsored seminar series and the Professional Development Program contribute to the institute's calendar of events.